|

 center of the Lompoc Valley."
 His son was rancher and California

-state senator John James Hollister, Sr. (ref. genus Hollisteria)
+state senator John James Hollister, Sr. The genus Hollisteria was published by Sereno Watson in 1879.

 "whole," and karphos, "chaff," referring